Federal Prison Camp, Alderson: Facility

+John Benish, the former co-manager of the Alderson Hospitality House, a hospitality establishment where families of Alderson inmates stay when visiting, said that FPC Alderson is "built like a college campus.
+There is lot of property, a lot of greenery and there is no barbed wire around."

+The Alderson facility includes two dormitories with 500 inmates each.
+Inmates live in two-person cubicles instead of traditional barred prison cells, and sleep in bunk beds.
+The cubicles are 5 × 9 ft, separated by cinder-blocks.

 The prison was nicknamed "Camp Cupcake" by members of the news media when Martha Stewart was sentenced to a five-month term there and was referred to as "Yale" by Stewart herself.
-Local residents have also referred to it as "the college campus."
+Local residents have also referred to it as "the college campus".

 By 2004, according to Alexandra Marks of The Independent, the operating model for Alderson followed "a punitive rather than a rehabilitative model".

-John Benish, the former co-manager of the Alderson Hospitality House, a hospitality establishment where families of Alderson inmates stay, said that FPC Alderson is "built like a college campus.
-There is lot of property, a lot of greenery and there is no barbed wire around."
-The Alderson facility includes two dormitories with 500 inmates each.
-Inmates live in two-person cubicles instead of traditional barred prison cells.

 As of 2004, most prisoners at Alderson were convicted of recreational drug-related offenses.
-Esther Heffernan, a sociology professor at Edgewood College, said that throughout history the inmates included "relatives of famous mobsters and grandmotherly women who embezzled money from banks.
-You've had a real mixture."
-Hefferman added that in Alderson, which was a "not undesirable" place to be confined, the isolation from urban life could be stressful for inmates.
-She said that the inmates, "Coming from the streets of New York and D.C.," were awakened at night by crickets and frogs.
 Prisoners are not permitted to patronize Alderson-area businesses.

 The facility allows weekend visits, but special hours are available for holidays.
 In prior years the families of inmates were allowed past visiting rooms only on Thanksgiving Day when they could also share in a holiday feast for $1.75.

 FPC Alderson was one of six federal and state prisons participating in the Paws4prisons service dog training program.
 This program allowed inmates the opportunity to interact and work with dogs.
-This included an academic curriculum where inmates first learn how to train "shelter-rescue dogs" and then progress to developing highly trained assistance dogs.
+This included an academic curriculum where inmates first learned how to train "shelter-rescue dogs" and then progressed to developing highly trained assistance dogs.